Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Hamilton-Jacobi-Bellman equations

 In other words, if $\Lambda$ is sufficiently large, then under the optimal abatement strategy the emission rate will reach zero at a positive remaining surplus already.
 That is, the value of not reducing the carbon budget then exceeds the gain from emitting further.
 This suggests an interpretation of $\Lambda$ as a sort of sustainability parameter that counterbalances the appetite for immediate carbon budget emissions.
 The limiting value $\sqrt{\mu^{2}+2q\sigma^{2}}$ thus marks the regime in which the sustainability considerations becomes so dominant (relative to emitting) that emissions are halted even when a positive low budget remains.
 Note that, due to the diffusion properties of the surplus process, the budget may nevertheless be depleted subsequently.

 At the same time, these considerations also clarify how the control problem studied in this paper (almost) degenerates when $\Lambda=0$.
 Since Proposition \ref{Barrera cero} remains applicable in this case, we conclude that if $\mu\le 0$, the optimal threshold is always zero -- so the initial carbon emission rate is never reduced -- whereas if $\mu>0$, the emission rate is reduced only as long as $c>(\mu^2+2q\sigma^2)/(2\mu)$.
-See also Example \ref{ex7.3} below for an illustration. $\diamond$ \end{remark}
+See also the numerical example in Section 7 for an illustration. $\diamond$ \end{remark}

 \begin{remark} \normalfont Let us consider the limit case where $\sigma=0$ and $\mu\geq0$.
 If $c\in\lbrack0,\mu]$, then the surplus is never depleted.
 So, it is straightforward to verify that the optimal threshold in this case is zero.
 Therefore, the corresponding optimal value function, which results from emitting at the constant rate $c$ indefinitely, is given by